Written by Nyomi Graef

 How does fruit juice and whole fruit affect our blood sugar levels?

 Fruit juice causes our blood sugar level to rise quickly and then fall quickly.
 Over time, too many sharp highs and lows in our blood sugar levels increases the risk of type 2 diabetes.
 Why?
-The pancreas gets over-stressed having to produce so much insulin that it stops working properly, and insulin resistance results.
-The body makes more and more insulin, but this hormone doesn’t do its job properly, leading to type 2 diabetes.
+The pancreas stops working well because it gets over stressed having to produce so much of the hormone insulin to deal with the sugar.
+Insulin resistance results.
+The body makes more and more insulin, but the body's cells don't respond to insulin properly, leading to type 2 diabetes.

 Whole fruit contains dietary fibre.
 Many fruit juices contain little, if any, fibre.
 Fibre slows down the absorption of fruit sugar into the bloodstream (among many other health benefits).
 This means that the highs and lows in blood sugar levels from eating whole fruit are less sharp than when drinking fruit juice, so eating whole fruit is better for balancing blood sugar.
 Both fibre and having balanced blood sugar levels are important for people of every shape and size, people with and without diabetes, and for those wanting to lose excess weight.

 What about the calories in fruit juice?
 It’s quick and easy to drink large amounts of fruit juice, so end up consuming lots of fruit sugar and calories over a short space of time.
 If people do this too often, they increase the risk of weight gain, type 2 diabetes and other health problems.
 But consuming the same number of calories from whole fresh fruit can take more time, and it’s more difficult.
 For example, two cups of 100 per cent orange juice is made from the juice of about five oranges (depending on the type of orange, fruit juicer and so on).
 Many of us could quickly and easily drink this amount of juice.
-But who can eat that many whole oranges in one sitting?
-Many of us would, perhaps, stop at just one or two whole oranges.
+But who can eat five whole oranges in one sitting?
 The fibre in whole fruit, and the need to chew whole fruit, makes consuming too much fruit sugar (and too many calories from this sugar) more difficult.

 On a side note about sugar in fruit juice, beware: even though fruit juice packets might claim there is no added sugar in the juice, this might not always be the case.
 When I was at a lecture at university, my class was told that 100 per cent no added sugar fruit juice can contain some added sugar to account for the seasonal variation of fruit.